 DETAILS OF HEARING AND REPRESENTATION

-2. One bundle of documents was handed in as evidence named, “Bundle A” from the Respondent.
+4. Two bundle of documents were handed in as evidence named, “Bundle A” from the Applicant and “Bundle B” from the Respondent.

 Issue to be decided: